ConnorSweeneyDev/.config/readme.md

 - Press Windows + I and search `taskbar`, go to taskbar settings and turn on "Automatically hide the taskbar" under the taskbar behaviours.
-- Search `multitasking` and turn off everything under the snap windows section except "Show my snapped windows when i hover over taskbar apps... ...when I press Alt+Tab".
+- Search `multitasking` and turn off everything under the snap windows section except "Show my snapped windows when I hover over taskbar apps... ...when I press Alt+Tab".
 - Yasb &rightarrow; Replace the files at `C:\Users\[USERNAME]\.config\yasb` with the ones from this repository.
 Add `C:\Users\[USERNAME]\AppData\Local\Yasb` to your path.
-- Komorebi &rightarrow; Add the files in this repository's `Komorebi` folder to `C:\Komorebi` with the ones from this repository.
-Ensure that the correct amount of monitors are configured in `komorebi.json`.
+- Komorebi &rightarrow; Add the files in this repository's `komorebi` folder to `C:\Users\[USERNAME]\.config\komorebi` on your machine.
+In `komorebi.json` ensure that the correct amount of monitors are configured and that any absolute paths are valid.
 - AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\AppData\Local\AutoHotkey` folder and paste the file from this repository into it.
 Ensure you configure anything specific to monitor resolution.
 Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a